pubnub/pubnub-mcp-server/resources/sdk_docs/go_storage-and-playback.md

 ## Delete messages from history

-Requires Message Persistence (enable in Admin Portal).
+Requires Message Persistence.

-Removes messages from a specific channel’s history.
+Remove messages from the history of a specific channel.

 Required setting:
-- Enable Delete-From-History for your key in Admin Portal.
+- Enable Delete-From-History in Admin Portal.
 - Initialize SDK with a secret key.

 ### Method(s)